Leipzig Alte Handelsbörse Was The Old Trading Exchange for the City’s Merchants:

 Although the Alte Handelsbörse was destroyed during the Second World War, it was totally reconstructed and finally completed in 1962.
 These days the building is used for small events, lectures and concerts.

-In front of Alte Handelsbörse is the unmistakable sculpture of Johann Wolfgang von Goethe who studied in Leipzig from 1765 to 1768.Make sure to comment below!
+In front of Alte Handelsbörse is the unmistakable sculpture of Johann Wolfgang von Goethe who studied in Leipzig from 1765 to 1768.Enjoy this post?
+Leave a comment below and add to the discussion.
+Thanks!